freelan-developers/teapot/docs/source/the_party_file.rst

 `type` is the mimetype of the archive.
 Can also be a list of two elements `[mimetype, encoding]` for more complex mimetypes.

 `fetcher` is the fetcher to use.
-Specifying a fetcher disable the automatic fetcher type selection.
+Specifying a fetcher disables the automatic fetcher type selection.
 Specifying a fetcher only makes sense if the location string is ambiguous, which cannot happen with the built-in fetchers.

 `fetcher_options` is a dictionary of options for the fetcher.
 Built-in fetchers do not take any option.